 Below is a Cantharidae larva.
 The body is usually covered with velvety hair.
 The larva prefer to eat worms, slugs, snails and other larva, and they pupate in the soil in spring.

-On the right you can see it is scrabbling about the anthers of a buttercup.
+Below you can see it is scrabbling about the anthers of a buttercup.
 It is called the grey sailor because of the greyish down on the elytra (wing cases).

 There are a few other species that are similar to this on but in the U. K. only this one has an orange-coloured first segment of the antennae with all the other segments being black.
 As one of the common names suggests it has black tipped elytra.